micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 ### shift_letter

-Let's break down what `shift_letter` is actually doing.
+Let’s break down what `shift_letter` is actually doing.

 ```
 if (letter == ' '):
   return ' '
 ```

-First (to keep things simple) we decide that we don't want to do any shifting of spaces.
+First (to keep things simple) we decide that we don’t want to do any shifting of spaces.
 So, if `shift_letter` is given a space character, it will just return another space.

 ```
 letter_num = ord(letter.upper()) - ord('A')